tsheganti8/gmail-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Prerequisites
+Install Node for Mac/Windows (https://nodejs.org/en/download/)
+Install npm using, `npm install`
+Install npx using, `npm i npx`

 ## Available Scripts

 In the project directory, you can run:

+### `npx json-server --watch db.json --port 3001`

+Runs the app in the development mode.\
+Open [http://localhost:3001/](http://localhost:3001/) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

 ### `npm start`